Phoenix Distracted Driver Accident Attorney

 Economic damages you may be able to recover from a successful personal injury claim in Phoenix include:

-• Property damage.
-Your auto insurance claim may yield some compensation for vehicle repair costs and other lost property, but any remainder that insurance cannot cover must be secured through your personal injury claim.
+• Property Damage: Your auto insurance claim may yield some compensation for vehicle repair costs and other lost property, but any remainder that insurance cannot cover must be secured through your personal injury claim.
 In addition to your vehicle repair or replacement costs, you can also seek compensation for any personal belongings that were damaged or destroyed inside your vehicle because of the accident.

-• Medical bills.
-The defendant who caused your injury is liable for the cost of treating the injury.
+• Medical Bills: The defendant who caused your injury is liable for the cost of treating the injury.
 You can seek compensation for hospital bills, ambulance transportation fees, and all other medical expenses resulting from your accident.
 This would include anticipated future medical treatment costs if the defendant inflicted a serious injury requiring ongoing care.

-• Lost wages.
-When you are unable to work because of a personal injury, the defendant is responsible for the income you are unable to earn during the recovery process.
+• Lost Wages: When you are unable to work because of a personal injury, the defendant is responsible for the income you are unable to earn during the recovery process.
 This applies to lost future income as well if you suffered any permanently disabling injuries from the accident that have left you unable to work in the future.
 Your attorney can help calculate how much you could have earned in the future if you hadn’t been injured.

 The average person in Phoenix can typically account for immediately noticeable economic losses like the cost of repairing their vehicle and their hospital bills, but accurate assessment of long-term damages like lost earning power is far more challenging without an attorney’s help.